-The plan of services and supports, otherwise known as the PSS, is the fundamental tool by which the State assures the health and welfare of waiver participants participating in the E&D Waiver.
-The State's process for developing a waiver participant's PSS requires the plan to be based on a comprehensive assessment process.
-A registered nurse and a licensed social worker along with the waiver participant and interested parties as requested by the participant are jointly responsible for determining the waiver participant's needs preferences and goals through a person centered planning process.
-The PSS includes a comprehensive emergency preparedness plan specific to meet the participant's needs.
+The plan of services and supports, otherwise known as the PSS, is the fundamental tool by which the State assures the health and welfare of waiver persons participating in the E&D Waiver.
+The process for developing a waiver person's PSS requires the plan to be based on a comprehensive assessment process.
+A registered nurse and a licensed social worker along with the waiver person and interested parties as requested by the person are jointly responsible for determining the waiver person's needs preferences and goals through a person centered planning process.
+The PSS includes a comprehensive emergency preparedness plan specific to meet the person's needs.

 The State maintains complete oversight of the PSS development by the provider case management agencies.
-To assure that service providers are exercising free choice options, developing the PSS in accordance with the waiver participant's needs and respecting the dignity and rights of the waiver participant, PSS's are reviewed by DOM prior to waiver services being initiated.
+To assure that service providers are exercising free choice options, developing the PSS in accordance with the person's needs and respecting the dignity and rights of the person, PSS's are reviewed by DOM prior to waiver services being initiated.

 The case management agency coordinates waiver services through the Plan of Service and Support (PSS).
 The person is involved in each step of the planning process, including the creation of Emergency Preparedness Plan and PSS.
 During the planning process, the case management agency fully discloses to the person their rights and choices of service providers.
 Disclosure is documented on the Bill of Rights and the Informed Choice as evidence by the person's/and or representative's signatures.
 The person's risk are identified through the assessment process, reviewed with the person and documented on the PSS.
 During the person centered planning process, the person is allowed to choose persons involved in the development of the PSS.
 The person has input in choice of services to be provided, including the frequency and duration.
 Once the PSS is developed the person and/or their representative is given a list of qualified HCBS providers to choose from in their service area.
 The person and/or their representative reviews the list of qualified providers to determine which provider would best meet their needs, preferences and goals.
-Once all options are taken into consideration the person and/or representative selects the provider they feel best meets their needs.
+Once all options are taken into consideration the person and/or representative selects the provider they feel best meets their needs a copy of the fully developed PSS is given to the person.
+The person and/or representative select the provider they feel best meets their needs.